brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Performance Mods
 ======

-This is a fantastic performance mod tracking repo: https://github.com/oracle/graal/issues/4849
+This is a fantastic repo for finding performance mods: https://github.com/NordicGamerFE/usefulmods

 Other Performance Notes